Open-Technology-Foundation/transcribe/DEVELOPMENT.md

 ---

-*This development guide was last updated on January 21st, 2025*
+*This development guide was updated for accuracy during comprehensive documentation overhaul*

 #fin